Skylocke/GA-DATASCI_coursework/class_4_hw.md

-1.
+1. What do you think each column means?
+What do you think each row means?

-Each row describes an item that Chipotle offers while each column describes an aspect of the item.
+Each row is an order made at Chipotle.
+Each column describes an aspect of the item, with choice_description listing the different ingredients the customer requested in the respective order.

     MONOLITH@MONOLITH-PC MINGW64 ~/Desktop/GA DATA SCI/GA-SEA-DAT2/data (master)
     $ head chipotle.tsv